Chinese Zodiac Signs — A Comprehensive Introduction

 Chinese Zodiac Signs include 12 animals that are used to represent the 12 Earthly Branches or Terrestrial Branches in ancient China.

-When did the 12 Chinese Zodiac Signs form?
+When Did the 12 Chinese Zodiac Signs Form?

-What are the 12 Earthly Branches or Terrestrial Branches?
+What Are the 12 Earthly Branches or Terrestrial Branches?

-Together with 10 Heavenly Stems, the 12 Earthly Branches have been used to count and record numbers since the Shang Dynasty (1600 BC — 1046 BC), whose oracle inscriptions clearly documented this system.
+Together with 10 Heavenly Stems, the 12 Earthly Branches have been used to count and record numbers since the Shang Dynasty (1600 BC — 1046 BC), whose oracle inscriptions documented this system.

 The 12 Earthly Branches are: